-- Getting more control over what you do and how you do it increases the sense of happiness, engagement and sense of fulfillment.
+- Getting more control over what you do and how you do it increases the sense of happiness, engagement, and fulfillment.

 - First control trap – It’s always dangerous to pursue more control in your life before you have sufficient career capital to offer in exchange.

-- Second control trap – Once you have acquired sufficient career capital to acquire more control of work life, the employer will fight your efforts in gaining more autonomy.
+- Second control trap – Once you have acquired sufficient career capital to obtain more control of work life, the employer will fight your efforts in gaining more autonomy.

 Rule #4: Importance of mission (Think small, act big)

 Life of Pardis Sabeti – She loved Maths in high school.
 But for undergrad at MIT, she chose Biology since she heard they had a better emphasis on teaching.
 Then she went to Oxford for Ph.D. in Genetics (biological anthropology).
 There she became interested in infectious diseases in Africa.
 She returned to Harvard School for MD to become a doctor.
-But started working with Eric Lander (geneticist) at MIT in parallel.
+But she started working with Eric Lander, a geneticist at MIT, in parallel.
 She then decided that she won’t become a doctor but would instead focus on using computational genetics to combat diseases in Africa.
-Of course, this mission became obvious to her because she was working at the frontiers of current work.
+Of course, this mission became apparent to her because she was working at the frontiers of current work.

 - A mission requires little bets – To maximize the chance of success, deploy small (~1-month time frame) concrete experiments which return concrete feedback.

-- A mission requires marketing – A mission must be an idea which inspires people to remark about it and is launched in a venue where such remarking is easy.
+- A mission requires marketing – A mission must be an idea which inspires people to remark about it and one should launch it in a venue where such remarking is easy.

 Life of Giles Bowkett – He started his career as a screenplay writer, then moved to web design in 1996.
-His career stagnated afterward and he started taking courses at a community college, in both liberal arts and tech.
+His career stagnated afterward, and he began taking courses at a community college, in both liberal arts and tech.
 Then He launched an open source version of Archaeopteryx (a Ruby MIDI generator) in 2008 and then spoke at 15 conferences that year about the same.
-That launched his career as Ruby rock star.
+That started his career as Ruby rock star.

-- Cal Newport’s mission-development system – Top level (“guiding statement for the mission”), middle level (“~1 month-long exploratory work which forces the person to create new value; produces concrete result so that, concrete feedback can be collected”) bottom level (“regular background research for the mission”)
+- Cal Newport’s mission-development system – Top level, a guiding statement for the mission; middle level, a month-long exploratory work which forces the person to create new value; produces a concrete result so that, concrete feedback can be collected; and a bottom level, which involves regular background research for the mission.